A Unified Effective Capacity Performance Analysis of Lp-norm Diversity Reception over Arbitrary and Correlated Generalized Fading Channels: Performance evaluation results and discussion

 By invoking the definitions of the MGF and the gamma function, the MGF of $\mathcal{R}_\ell$ when $u\rightarrow \infty$ can be approximated as

 In Fig.~\ref{Fig:RateGGEGCH}, the exact analytical EC performance and high-SNR approximation of EGC diversity receivers with $L$ = 3 branches over i.i.d.
 GG fading channels are depicted for various values of $A$.
 All results have been obtained by assuming $N_t$ = 15.
-It is evident that the proposed high-SNR approximation provides very tight results for high SNR values.
+It is evident that the high-SNR approximation provides very tight results for high SNR values.

 It is noted that the low-SNR asymptotic EC performance under GG fading with EGC diversity can be readily deduced by combining \eqref{Eq:RLow} and \eqref{Eq:dots}\textendash\eqref{Eq:momsMGF}.
 In Fig.~\ref{Fig:RateGGEGCL}, the exact analytical EC and low-SNR approximation of EGC receivers with $L = 3$ branches and operating over i.i.d.
 GG fading channels are depicted for various values of $A$.
-Similarly to the high SNR case it is clear from these results that the low-SNR approximation is also very accurate.
+It is evident from these results that the low-SNR approximation is very accurate.